 This review may contain spoilers

-Red flag with an attractive face is still a red flag.
+Red flag with a face card is still a red flag.
 No excuses!

 Was this review helpful to you?